haxplore/MqttLoggerLite/README.md

 ```

 ## The MQTT server
-Nothing complicated, just running *mosquitto broker* on a Raspberry Pi.
+Nothing complicated, just running *mosquitto broker* on a Linux server.

 ## The application
-The application runs on the same Rpi as it has plenty of resources available, so why not.
-Developed in dotnet 6 for fun.
-The messages could be stored in any DB or even as files, but LiteDB provides plenty of features and simplicity for this use case.
-Plus, I never tried it before and it's fun to play with new stuff. :)
+The application runs on the same server as it has plenty of resources available, so why not.
+Developed in dotnet for fun.
+The messages could be stored in any DB or even as files, but wanna play with MongoDB.

 It's running as background service.
 See the [examples](examples) folder for more info.

+## Changes
+Nov 2023 - Moving away from Raspberry Pi for now, see how it works on a Linux box, should still work, but not tested.

 ## Disclaimer
 This is not production ready code, not even close.
 It was created for fun and for a specific use case and most likely full of bugs. ;)